AmLactin Side Effects

 Generic Name: ammonium lactate topical

-Note: This document contains side effect information about ammonium lactate topical.
-Some of the dosage forms listed on this page may not apply to the brand name AmLactin.
+Note: This page contains information about the side effects of ammonium lactate topical.
+Some of the dosage forms included on this document may not apply to the brand name AmLactin.

 For the Consumer